 We endeavour to make it engaging and relevant.
-Students have a choice of three strands of Religious Education.
-They can study the Level 3 course, Studies of Religion 3 or the Level 2 courses Studies of Religion 2 or Good News for Living (TCEO accredited course) These options acknowledge that every student is unique and therefore has different gifts and interests.
+Students have a choice of two strands of Religious Education.
+They can study either Studies of Religion 3 or Studies of Religion 2 (TASC courses).
+These options acknowledge that every student is unique and therefore has different gifts and interests.

 We believe that these programs and opportunities are respectful of students' varied knowledge and understanding.
 The courses provide a young adult perspective on the meaning of faith, culture and life.
 The Religious Education program aims to give students, as young adults, an appreciation of the Catholic tradition.
 It is also designed to help students explore their own personal journeys and individual search for meaning.